Fees & Rebates

 What is the cost for each session?

-The fees at Live Better Psychology reflect my level of qualifications, specialised training, experience and continuing professional development and cover your session time, phone calls with referring doctors and other health professionals who may be involved in your care and general correspondence.
+The fees at Live Better Psychology reflect my level of qualifications, specialised training, experience and continuing professional development.
+My fees cover your session time, phone calls with referring doctors and other health professionals who may be involved in your care and general correspondence.

-My fees are calculated on a sliding scale and start from $230 per 50 minute session.
-Whilst my fees are currently set at less than the Australian Psychological Society’s (APS) 2020-2021 Recommended Schedule of Fee of $260 per 45-60minutes, I do NOT bulk-bill.
+My fees are calculated on a sliding scale and start from $245 per 50 minute session.
+Whilst my fees are currently set at less than the Australian Psychological Society’s (APS) 2021-2022 Recommended Schedule of Fee of $267 per 45-60minutes, I do NOT bulk-bill.
+A reduced fee of $230.00 is available for some clients with financial distress.

 Additional $20 applies for sessions after 4pm and $40 for sessions after 5pm.